sandflysecurity/sandfly-setup/README.md

-Install and setup scripts for Sandfly.

 Sandfly is an agentless compromise and intrusion detection system for Linux.

+These are the install and setup scripts for Sandfly.

+Sandfly can find hackers, malware, and suspicious activity on Linux systems without loading any software agents.
+Sandfly collects and reports critical forensic information on attacks detected so you can take immediate and informed action against the threat.

+Sandfly works against most versions of Linux that have Python and SSH installed.
+This includes:

+- Red Hat
+- Centos
+- Ubuntu
+- Debian
+- Fedora
+- Suse
+- Amazon AWS Linux
+- Arch
+- etc.

-Find out more at www.sandflysecurity.com.
+Find out more here: www.sandflysecurity.com.

+Documentation here: docs.sandflysecurity.com

 Copyright (c) 2016-2018 Sandfly Security LTD, All Rights Reserved. www.sandflysecurity.com